 This entirely depends on your usage.
 The water heater heats the water to 120 degrees; depending on your region depends on how many BTUs it will take to get to that temperature.

-Since I am in Montana, I will use the Northern region as an example.
+Let's use the Northern USA region as an example.
 It takes an average of 650 BTUs to heat one gallon of water through a tankless propane water heater.